endlos99/xdt99/doc/MANUAL.md

 The `-b` option is not limited to cartridges.
 We can also use it to create DSRs, or code we want to load dynamically into memory, e.g., by DSR opcode 5.
 We can put the binaries in an EPROM, or store them in a microcontroller or FPGA.
-As such, binary is arguably the simplest, and most versatile format.
+As such, binary is arguably the simplest, but also the most versatile format.

 #### E/A Utility Functions

 As we now know how to assemble programs into various formats, we should briefly discuss the use of E/A utility functions in each case.
-These functions, such as `VSBW`, `VMBR`, or `VWTR` simplify the access to VDP memory and are thus used in most assembly programs.
+These functions, such as `VSBW`, `VMBR`, or `VWTR`, simplify the access to VDP memory and are thus used in many assembly programs.

 When creating object code for E/A option 3, the Editor/Assembler provides all utilities listed in the E/A manual automatically.
 To use any function, we only